hupkit/hupkit/docs/upgrade.md

 The configuration format was changed to allow for more advanced features, change the `schema_version` to 2 and update the new structure.

+> [!NOTE]
-**Note:** The old configuration format still works (until the next major release of HuPKit) but will give a warning.
+> The old configuration format still works (until the next major release of HuPKit) but will give a warning.

 For config.php the new structure as follows, see the [Configuration](config.md) chapter for all options.